 Now is also the time to skip the backup protection.
 Pick a light-flow day where you don’t have plans to be out of the house, so if there are leaks, you can manage comfortably.

 Chances are, things are going well and you are loving your new zero-waste period!
-If you’re still not sure about how DivaCup can fit into your period care arsenal, please contact our support team.
+If you’re still not sure about how DivaCup can fit into your period care arsenal, please contact our Consumer Experience Team.
 We’ll guide you through your cycle to ensure that you find the right size cup, the best fit, and everything else in between.
 There’s no such thing as TMI, and we have heard it all.

 According to our users, it takes about three cycles to become totally comfortable using a DivaCup.
 So if you’ve made it this far, you’re well on your way.
 Keep practising and you’ll have it committed to muscle memory in no time.